The Miyaoka-Yau inequality and uniformisation of canonical models: -varieties and -Chern classes

 \subsubsection{Cutting down}

 \approvals{Behrouz & yes \\ Daniel & yes \\ Stefan & yes \\ Thomas & yes}

 If $X$ is a quasi-projective variety that has been equipped with the structure of a $ℚ$-variety, there is generally no natural $ℚ$-variety structure on an arbitrary hypersurfaces or subvarieties of $X$, cf.\ \cite[Warnings on p.~116]{SecondAsterisque}.
-We remark that this is different for general elements of basepoint-free linear systems.
+We remark that this is different for general elements of basepoint free linear systems.